denis-mludek/kaiju/README.md

   )
 }
 ```
-Note that this kind of Message sent from a DOM lifecycle hook should always perform side effect only.
+Note that this kind of Message sent from a DOM lifecycle hook should always perform side effects only.
 If the state is updated, a warning will be logged and the component will ignore that change.